 - 4.5.1 Vehicles must be under four years old on first registration and not over eight years old on renewal.
-A purpose built or wheelchair accessible Hackney Carriage must be under seven years of age when first licensed and not over twelve years of age on renewal. - 4.5.2 Vehicles operating a private ambulances only, must be under seven years of age when first licensed and not over twelve years of age on renewal.
+A purpose built or wheelchair accessible hackney carriage must be under seven years of age when first licensed and not over 12 years of age on renewal. - 4.5.2 Vehicles operating as private ambulances only must be under seven years of age when first licensed and not over 12 years of age on renewal.